HenryDykhne/stock-news/README.md

 * The implementation of list stocks is contained in the `stockNews.App` class, specifically in the method `showStocks`.
 * Single responsibility: It is responsible only for returning a list of stocks correctly formatted.

-#### stockNews.roles.User Story 5:
+#### User Story 5:
-As a Businessman, I want to be able to see a list of labeled news articles related to the chosen stock, labeled according to my blacklists as trustworthy or not so I can make quick investment decisions off of credible data.
+As a Businessman, I want to be able to see a list of labeled stockNews.news articles related to the chosen stock, labeled according to my blacklists as trustworthy or not so I can make quick investment decisions off of credible data.
 #### Acceptance Criteria 5:
 >Scenario: Businessman is doing investment research on a given stock.
 >
 >Given I have started the software and imported at least one stock,
 >
->When I type the command `check news`,
+>When I type the command `check stockNews.news`,
 >
 >Then the software will prompt for a stock code.
 >